peiyiw7797/MascotGO-Project-Vectorizing-Our-World/src/universal_embedding/synthetic_data/README.md

 ## 1. What this issue is about (TL;DR)

-This module turns **synthetic interactions** into **aligned multimodal training data**.
+This module turns **synthetic interactions and personas** into **aligned multimodal profiles** suitable for downstream embedding learning.

 It answers one core question:

-> **Given simulated users, items, and events, how do we generate consistent multimodal representations that can be learned by embedding models?**
+> **Given simulated users, items, events, and sessions, how do we generate rich, consistent multimodal representations that embedding models can learn from?**

 This issue is the **bridge** between:

-* Phase 1 simulation (who exists, what happens)
+* **Phase 1 simulation** — who exists, what happens
-* Phase 2 embedding learning (how models consume data)
+* **Phase 2 embedding learning** — how models consume multimodal data

 ---

 ## 2. High-level goal

-Generate **aligned multimodal synthetic data**—text, image references, tabular features, and metadata—such that:
+Generate **complete multimodal synthetic profiles**—text, image references, audio/text surrogates, structured metadata, and relational context—such that:

-* All modalities refer to the **same underlying event**
+* All modalities are **grounded in the same underlying events**
 * IDs are **globally consistent**
 * Temporal ordering is preserved
+* LLM-generated content is **schema-constrained and reproducible**
-* Downstream embedding models can consume the data **without special casing**
+* Downstream embedding models can consume data **without special casing**

+This module operationalizes the vision of:

+> *“LLM-powered agents creating complete multimodal profiles”*

+— while keeping behavior simulation deterministic and scalable.

 ---